kayla-manning/election-analysis-2020/posts/final.md

 ### Uncertainty Around Prediction

 To put it bluntly, any model is highly unlikely to predict the exact outcome of an election.
-However, a forecast is helpful to anticipate possible election outcomes.
+However, a forecast quantifies possible election outcomes and the surrounding uncertainty.

 As visible in the map of Joe Biden's predicted win margin, this map anticipates close elections in many states, making a Biden landslide possible in the Electoral College if several of Trump's close states flip to blue.
 On the contrary, Trump could win the Electoral College if some of the slightly blue states flip to red.
 How can we quantify the uncertainty with this forecast?